MicrosoftDocs/architecture-center/docs/guide/hpc/tnavigator-content.md

 | 96 | 1.14 |
 | 120 | 1.12 |

-### Total elapsed times for the speed test model, multi-node
+### Elapsed times for the speed test model, multi-node

 | Number of nodes* | Total elapsed time (hours) |
 |---|---|